RembertoNunez/flixster/README.md

 📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
 This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.

 ---
-📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)

 ## Flix Part 2